rcc-uchicago/user-guide/docs/slurm/sbatch.md

 # Run the parallel command.
 $parallel "$srun ./runtask.sh arg1:{1} > runtask.sh.{1}" ::: {1..6}
 ```
+#### Launching concurrent processes

-Another way to set up parallel runs without [GNU Parallel](http://www.gnu.org/software/parallel){:target='_blank'} is to launch background processes concurrently.
+Another option for setting up parallel runs is to launch background processes concurrently.
 This setup would be suitable for independent runs that use a single node exclusively.
+You can then submit multiple jobs, each on a separate node, if the total number of runs require more cores than on a single node.

 ```
 #!/bin/sh